OpenDDS/DeveloperResources/node-websocket-chat/README.md

 Without websockets, a web server or API can often be made stateless which has a number of benefits including horizontal scalability.
 The session created by a websocket means that each instance of a web server is responsible for delivering content to its connected clients.
-An event generated in one instance of a webserver may need to be delivered to clients connected to a different instance.
+An event generated in one instance of a web server may need to be delivered to clients connected to a different instance.
-Thus, websockets create a data distribution problem for the different instances of a webserver.
+Thus, websockets create a data distribution problem for the different instances of a web server.

     +------------+     +------------+